jamesshore/quixote/README.md

 Thanks for your interest!
 There are many useful ways to contribute.
 Here's a few:

 * **Participate in the Virtual Hackathon.** We're starting on Monday, October 13th at 10am PDT (GMT-7).
 Watch [the livestream](http://hitbox.tv/jamesshore), participate in the chat, and provide suggestions and feedback.
 (Note: to participate in the chat, you'll need a [hitbox account](http://www.hitbox.tv).)
+Pull requests are welcome; please coordinate with us first by discussing them in the livestream chat or [creating an issue](https://github.com/jamesshore/quixote/issues).

 * **Try Quixote on your own projects.** Download the code, try it out, and let us know what works well and what needs improvement.
 The bleeding-edge distribution is at [dist/quixote.js](https://raw.githubusercontent.com/jamesshore/quixote/master/dist/quixote.js) and you can install the current official release from npm using `npm install quixote`.